MatheusMBispo/SwiftSecretKeys/README.md

 ## Getting Started

-To use this tool just type on terminal:
+Use this tool just type on terminal:

 ```bash
 swiftsecrets generate
 ```

-To use a especific generation factor, just use the flag "--factor"(Int) to set your custom factor:
+Use a specific generation factor, just use the flag "--factor"(Int) to set your custom factor:

 ```bash
 swiftsecrets generate -f 128